Lemon Bay Woman's Club

 The Lemon Bay Woman's Club is a historic woman's club in Englewood, Florida, United States.
-It is located at 51 North Maple Street.
+A center of community organizing, philanthropy, and formerly of worship, it is located at 51 North Maple Street.
 On August 11, 1988, it was added to the U.S. National Register of Historic Places.

-The Lemon Bay Woman's club was organized by Dr. Mary Green who was a school teacher in Englewood.
-Originally named the Lemon Bay Mother's Club, a name retained until April 1924, the club played an important role in the development of the religious, educational, civic and political life of Englewood.
+Organized by Dr. Mary Green, a school teacher in Englewood, it was known as the Lemon Bay Mother's Club until April 1924.
+It was a center of religious, educational, civic and political life of Englewood.

 Construction on the prairie style clubhouse was begun in September 1925 on two lots donated in Lampp subdivision by A. Stanley and Winifred E. Lampp.
 Englewood, incorporated in 1925, and the surrounding area then boasted 300 residents.

 Sarasota architects Thomas Reed Martin and Clare C, Hosmer, formerly of Chicago, donated their design services for the building.
 Carpenters Pat Lampp, Fred Clark, and Leroy Bastedo were responsible for the clubhouse construction.
 The building originally consisted of a screened veranda and one large meeting room featuring a brick fireplace and a semi-circular stage, for which total construction cost was 3,120.
 A housewarming held on February 19, 1926, attracted 200 persons.
 Official incorporation, a year later, occurred under the direction of Charlotte Wellington, president.